fortrabbit/help/docs/404-errors.md

 ## Common reasons and solutions

-In most cases this is not a server issue, but something with your code and configuration.
+**In almost all cases this is not a server issue, but something with your code and configuration.** Please check the following common issues first:

 ### No code deployed